-School have set the expectation with parents/carers and pupils not at school that they should interact on Class Dojo - by submitting work, commenting on posts or messaging - at least once a week, to ensure they are safe and remaining active.
+School have set the expectation with parents/carers and pupils not at school that they should interact on Class Dojo - by submitting work every day and submitting a photo of their child working at home at least once a week - to ensure they are safe and remaining active.

 Those parents/carers and pupils who do not do so, will be contacted directly by their class teacher on Class Dojo.
-If there is still no contact, then a senior leader will text and call the parent over the phone and carry out a check-in conversation.
+If there is still no contact, then a member of staff will text and call the parent over the phone and carry out a checkin conversation.
 If we are not able to make contact with the child and their parent/carer, we will try again, review the risk, carry out a home visit if deemed safe, and if appropriate call Children's Social Care and the Police.
 A record of all communication where concerns are raised will be logged on MyConcern as necessary.
+The school reserves the right to undertake a home visit for any pupil, however, families identified as 'most at risk' will be prioritised.
+Only visits considered as necessary will be undertaken.